-You have rights as a consumer, including asking an auto repair shop about their experience and credentials.
+You have rights as a consumer, including asking a repair shop about their experience and credentials.
 Be sure to double-check that a garage has experience with your make and model.
 Although it’s not technically required, it doesn’t hurt to do your own research.
 Luckily, there are thousands of blogs, forums, and other resources out there to help with your homework assignment.
 While it’s no guarantee that your research will solve all your problems, it does help establish a baseline for knowledge, which can only prepare you for future conversations.

 How to find a good auto body shop

-The truth is when it comes to finding a good auto body shop, all the tips we listed before apply too.
+The truth is, when it comes to finding a good auto body shop, all of the tips we listed before apply too.
 However, when you need repairs after an accident and are filing a claim, your insurance provider will often have a plethora of auto body shops within their network that they can refer you to.
 What’s the benefit of using an in-network auto body shop?
 So glad you asked:

 - You don’t have to add any more stress to a stressful situation.
 When you need repairs after an accident, the idea of having to search for the right auto body shop can seem daunting and tiresome.
 So why not let your insurance provider take care of it?

 - The repairs they provide will usually come with a lifetime guarantee.
 That means if any of the repairs they provide fail or wear off, you can take your car back to them any time for a free fix.

 - Your provider will most likely utilize nation-wide auto body shop networks, which means you’ll be much more likely to find help nearby if you’re ever in an accident outside your hometown.
 It also means if you do use a shop outside your area, and your car ends up needing another assessment, you’ll be able to take it to whichever branch is closest to where you are and still be taken care of.